woodrush/lambdalisp/README.md

 Running LambdaLisp first requires building an untyped lambda calculus interpreter of your choice.

 ### Building the Lambda Calculus Interpreters
+Several notes about the interpreters:

-Among the 3 BLC interpreters, `Blc` can be run on x86-64-Linux systems, and `tromp` may not compile on a Mac with the defualt gcc (which is actually an alias of clang - details are provided below).
+- The BLC intepreter `Blc` only runs on x86-64-Linux systems.
+- The BLC interpreter `tromp` may not compile on a Mac with the defualt gcc (which is actually an alias of clang).
+Details are provided below.
-The most reliably compilable BLC interpreter is `uni`, which compiles and runs on both Linux and Mac.
+- The most reliably compilable BLC interpreter is `uni`, which compiles and runs on both Linux and Mac.
-The interpreters for Universal Lambda and Lazy K, `clamb` and `lazyk`, can be run on both of these systems as well.
+- The interpreters for Universal Lambda and Lazy K, `clamb` and `lazyk`, can be built and run on both of these systems.

 To build all interpreters: